rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 - This post
 - [Zvi's gears analysis of AGI intervention][zvigears]
-- [Interpreting Yudkowsky on Deep vs Shallow Knowledge][deepvshallow]
 - The conversations themselves
+- [Interpreting Yudkowsky on Deep vs Shallow Knowledge][deepvshallow].
+Also consider referencing this when the concept of deep knowledge comes up as opposed to reading it afterwards.

 (Of course, this reflects my biases.)